How Tai Chi Calms Anxiety and Resets the Amygdala

 Baroreceptors are pressure sensors located in the carotid arteries and aorta.
 They regulate:

-In anxious people, baroreceptor sensitivity becomes dulled.
-The body becomes slower at recovering from stress spikes, which leads to:
+In anxious people, baroreceptor sensitivity can become dulled.
+The body recovers slower from stress spikes, leading to:

 Tai Chi strengthens these reflexes.

-As baroreceptor sensitivity improves, the amygdala receives fewer messages that something in the body is off balance.
-This is one of the reasons Tai Chi lowers blood pressure, eases palpitations, and reduces panic symptoms.
+As sensitivity improves, the amygdala receives fewer messages that something is off balance.
+This is one reason Tai Chi can lower blood pressure, ease palpitations, and reduce panic symptoms.

 4. Vagal Brake Activation